kaist-cp/cs431/README.md

     + Your initial password is `123454321`.
 IMPORTANT: you should change it ASAP.

     + I require you to register public SSH keys to the server.
-(In March, we'll expire your password so that you can log in only via SSH keys.)
+(In September, we'll expire your password so that you can log in only via SSH keys.)
       See [this tutorial](https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/) for more information on SSH public key authentication.
       Use `ed25519`.